Tomorrow, When the War Began

 Tomorrow, When the War Began is the first book in the Tomorrow series by John Marsden.
 It was published in 1993, and is a young adult invasion novel, detailing a high-intensity invasion and occupation of Australia by a foreign power.
 The novel is told in first person perspective by the main character, a teenage girl named Ellie Linton, who is part of a small band of teenagers waging a guerrilla war on the enemy garrison in their fictional home town of Wirrawee.

 Tomorrow, When the War Began was adapted into a feature film of the same name that was released on 2 September 2010 in Australia and New Zealand.
 It was written and directed by Stuart Beattie, and starred Caitlin Stasey in the role of Ellie Linton.
+In 2016 it was adapted into a television series.

 Plot summary

 Ellie Linton goes out camping in the bush for a week with her friends Homer Yannos, Lee Takkam, Kevin Holmes, Corrie Mackenzie, Robyn Mathers, and Fiona Maxwell.
 They find a way into a large, vegetated sinkhole in a remote area of bush the locals have dubbed "Hell", and camp there.
 During this time they see large numbers of planes flying through the night without lights, and though it is mentioned in conversation the following morning, they think little of it, dismissing it as military planes heading back from a demonstration.

 When they return to their hometown of Wirrawee (a fictional town located somewhere in rural Victoria) they find that all the people are missing and their pets and livestock are dead or dying.
 Fearing the worst, they break into three groups to investigate Wirrawee's situation.
 They discover that Wirrawee was captured as a beachhead for an invasion of Australia by an unidentified force; local citizens are being held captive by the occupiers.
 Ellie's group is spotted, and pursued by the enemy and, in order to escape, use the fuel tank of a ride-on lawnmower to create an improvised explosive.
 However, after reuniting with Homer and Fi at a pre-arranged meeting point, they discover Robyn and Lee missing.
 Homer and Ellie search for them and they are met by Robyn.
 They discover that Lee has been shot in the leg and is hiding out in the main street of Wirrawee, the centre of the enemy's activity.
 Ellie and Homer confer with the others and Ellie decides that they should attempt to rescue Lee, using a front-end loader to move and protect him.
 After a protracted chase that sees several soldiers killed, Lee is successfully rescued and returned to the safety of Hell but not before they discover Chris Lang hiding out in his house after his parents were away on a business trip.